ATRAN2/fureon/README.md

 Install and set up mpd/mpc to work as a source for icecast2.
 Here's a [concise guide](https://www.cupfighter.net/2013/11/building-your-own-radio-station-with-mpd-mpc-and-icecast2-on-debian) on how to set up mpd/mpc to stream with icecast2.

-redis should typically be available in the repo for most linux distros.
+redis should typically be available in the repos for most linux distros.

 After that, the backend can be quickly installed using setuptools with the provided setup.py.
 In /backend create and source a virtualenv then execute setup.py with install or develop: